LGBTQ rights in Texas: Transgender Education Network of Texas

 TENT was founded in 2002 as the Austin Transgender Ordinance Initiative.
 TENT's main work is in education, advocacy, and empowerment, and it works in both public and private forums to prevent discrimination against transgender, non-binary, and intersex people in Texas.
 It also supports pro-transgender legislation in Texas.

 TENT is a member of the Austin LGBT Chamber of Commerce.
 In community advocacy, it partners with other organizations such as the American Civil Liberties Union (ACLU) of Texas, Anti-Defamation League of Central Texas, Equality Texas, Human Rights Campaign and the Texas Freedom Network.

 In addition to offering "cultural competency" seminars, workshops and presentations itself to a variety of organizations, TENT has also collaborated with other research and education initiatives.
 One such research collaboration aimed to understand and improve the education of transgender-related health topics within Texas nursing programs' curricula.

-One of the organization's primary focuses has been collecting the testimonies of transgender, non-binary, and intersex people and their allies in Texas.
+In March 2017, one of the organization's primary focuses has been collecting the testimonies of transgender, non-binary, and intersex people and their allies in Texas.
 Many of these testimonies were collected specifically in reaction to the proposal of Texas SB6, a "bathroom bill" intending to limit bathroom access based on the sex listed on one's birth certificate.
 The organization maintains a record of testimony provided to the Texas State Senate's committee of State Affairs regarding SB6 by transgender, non-binary, and intersex people and their allies on its website.

 In March 2018, as part of a coalition with ACLU of Texas, Equality Texas, and Lambda Legal, TENT created TxTransKids.org, a support network and resource center for elementary and high school transgender students and their families.

+Trans Legal Aid Clinic Texas (TLACT)

+TLACT is a volunteer-run, non-profit legal clinic based in Houston that will provide pro bono legal services to trans individuals seeking legal name and gender changes.

+TLACT was founded in 2014 by a trans activist, Lou Weaver, who brought four attorney friends together to find a way to help other trans Texans obtain a legal transition.

+In 2015, The Trans Legal Aid Clinic of Houston (TLACH) became a certified 501(c)3 non-profit.
+In 2018, TLACT worked with groups including the American Civil Liberties Union of Texas and Equality Texas to support the transgender youth and families through initiatives such as TxTransKids.org.
+In 2020, TLACH and every other clinic went completely virtual to increase the accessibility.

+TLACT provides legal assistance for names and gender marker changes.